-A checklist of equipment required for on-site testing is provided in Section 3.6.
-A full list of Waterwatch accredited equipment and how to use it is provided in the Waterwatch Field Manual.
+A full list of Waterwatch accredited equipment is provided in the Waterwatch Field Manual.

 What training will be required?

 Once your group develops a Waterwatch Plan, the group is registered with NSW Waterwatch and training is provided by a Waterwatch Coordinator.
 Once trained, others can be trained within the group by a 'train the trainer' model.
 Only participants trained in Waterwatch methods, equipment use and OH&S should conduct the monitoring.
 Your local Waterwatch Coordinator will notify you if any training procedures change.